asmaloney/asmCrashReport/README.md

 More Information
 ==
-See the post [Qt Crash Reporting For MinGW 32 (Windows) and Clang (macOS)](https://asmaloney.com/2017/08/code/qt-crash-reporting-for-mingw-32-windows-and-clang-macos) for details.
+See the post [Crash Reporting For MinGW 32 (Windows) and Clang (macOS) With Qt](https://asmaloney.com/2017/08/code/crash-reporting-for-mingw-32-windows-and-clang-macos-with-qt/) for details.

 07 August 2017
 Andy Maloney